Hydrowins/CampCash/README.md

 - Live maturity date and maturity amount calculations, with a progress bar toward maturity
 - Optional automatic wallet debit when you open an FD, and automatic credit when you mark it matured or withdraw early — both fully opt-out if you're just tracking

-### 📊 A Real Budget Plan
+### 📊 A Fully Custom Budget Plan
-- A full 5-year budget, broken down by cost head and year, imported directly from a spreadsheet
+- Define your own periods (months, years, quarters — whatever fits) and your own budget categories, separate from your spending categories
+- Link each budget category to real spending headers via "Maps To," so actual spending flows into a live comparison automatically
-- Conservative / Comfortable / High scenario multiplier, applied only to the actual variable, personal costs — fixed costs stay fixed
+- Optional scenario planning — a Conservative / Comfortable / High multiplier, applied only to categories you mark "variable"
-- "Budgeted vs Logged" comparison, showing how real spending stacks up against the plan
+- Import a full budget from a CSV, or export your current one as a starting template
+- Comes pre-loaded with a simple example budget so there's something to explore immediately

 ### 📈 Analytics
 - Balance trend over time